 But the point is, it has been going on in many states for decades and there was no controversy about it – did you even know there was such a thing as hydraulic fracturing before about eight to ten years ago?
 The only thing new is the combination of horizontal drilling (also nothing new) with existing hydraulic fracturing technologies.

 After a million wells and no direct impacts, everyone suddenly decided that the frac’ing process has the potential to impact drinking water or other water resources and it is therefore controversial.

 Here we have reached the modern synthesis of the word controversial.
 When something such as hydraulic fracturing is described as a controversial practice it does not mean that people disagree with each other about aspects of it, or the safety of it.
-It means that the actual practice of hydraulic fracturing is rife with uncertainties which no-one comprehends – it is a process which is beyond the abilities of the natural gas companies to predict or control what will happen and beyond the control of the regulatory agencies to ensure protection of human health and the environment.
+It means that the actual practice of hydraulic fracturing is rife with uncertainties which no-one comprehends – it is a process which is beyond the abilities of the oil and natural gas companies to predict or control what will happen and beyond the control of the regulatory agencies to ensure protection of human health and the environment.
 In this newer, more sexy meaning, hydraulic fracturing is controversial because people seem to think that it is a dice roll as to what might happen.